parsiya/eslinter/README.md

 1. Document the steps.
     * Jacob's post above.
 2. Create automation equivalents.
-    * At my day job, I create a prototype that linted JavaScript files after I extracted them from Burp manually.
+    * I created a prototype that linted JavaScript files after I extracted them from Burp manually.
 3. Create automation.
-    * We are here.
+    * This extension.
 4. Self-service and autonomous systems.
     * Almost there in future work.

 [manual-work]: https://queue.acm.org/detail.cfm?id=3197520
 [tom-twitter]: https://twitter.com/yesthattom

-### Similar Unreleased Extension
+### Similar Unreleased Extension by David Rook
 Searching for ["eslint burp" on Twitter][eslint-burp-twitter] returns a series of tweets from 2015 by [David Rook][david-rook-twitter].
 It appears that he was working on a Burp extension that used ESLint to create issues.
 The extension was